Finding the Right Therapist & Why (F)It Matters Most

 You’re never locked in.
 And you don’t need to explain why.
 If something feels off, we’ll help you find someone new.
 We believe that feeling empowered to switch is just as important as getting it right the first time.

-Matching Therapists in Oxford: Why It’s So Frustrating — And What We’re Fixing
+Matching Therapists in Oxford: Why It’s So Frustrating, and What We’re Fixing

 In Oxford, the search for a therapist can be even harder.
 NHS waitlists are long.
 Many private practices don’t show prices or availability.
 Others don’t respond at all.

 That’s why we focus first on Oxford and Oxfordshire.
-We partner with trusted, accredited therapists across the region — offering online, in-person and hybrid options.
+We partner with trusted, accredited therapists across the region, offering online, in-person and hybrid options.
 You’ll see real-time availability, pricing, and location info up front.

 Whether you live in Oxford city, Bicester, Abingdon or anywhere nearby, Aligned gives you a clearer, faster way to find a therapist who fits.